robertmartin8/ReasonableDeviations/_posts/2017-12-28-learning-ml.md

 Once you understand the algorithm, you should be able to go back to your original project with fresh eyes, applying your new knowledge to increase performance.
 But even if your performance won't increase, you'll have a much better idea as to why.

-### Review your achievements
+## Review your achievements

 Although it is true that there is always more to learn about a subject, sometimes you do need to take a step back and acknowledge that you've come a long way.
 Look over your projects, your notes, and take some pride in what you have learnt.
+I'm most proud of an extensive tutorial I made, [MachineLearningStocks](https://github.com/robertmartin8/MachineLearningStocks), which is meant to help beginners get started with applying ML to stock prediction.

-After researching a lot into stock prediction and boosted decision trees, I noticed a gap in the literature -- nobody had tried to apply gradient boosting to the markets.
-I ended up writing a paper, and was looking to publish it in *Expert Systems with Applications* before I became occupied with other things.
-But actually what I'm most proud of is an extensive tutorial I made, [MachineLearningStocks](https://github.com/robertmartin8/MachineLearningStocks), which is meant to help beginners get started with applying ML to stock prediction.
-I guess releasing the tutorial 'completed the circle' -- after you learn enough about a topic, it starts being your job to propagate that knowledge to the next iteration of learners.
+## Conclusion

-With that, I'll conclude this post.
 Machine Learning is a subject that is not hard to pick up, but has a learning curve that steepens the further you get into it.
 Just being able to *apply* machine learning puts you ahead of most of the world.
 It is constantly evolving, with a startling amount of research released daily.
-But don't let this put you off: with concerted effort and the right resources, it's definitely feasible for you to start contributing to that expanding corpus in less than a year.
-I really think it would be worth the effort, but perhaps I'm biased.
+But don't let this put you off: with concerted effort and the right resources, it's definitely feasible for you to contribute to that ever-expanding corpus.